Lucifer7535/YeetMeet/README.md

 # Credits
 I have just explained on how u can deploy this bot.

-All the credit goes to the original owner [@Aditya](https://github.com/1337w0rm)
+All the credit goes to the developer [@Aditya](https://github.com/1337w0rm)
 & Other contributors for development of this bot